 Defending against charges of driving under the influence (DUI) can be complex, where even your age can play a significant role.
 If you have been accused of DUI and are in the age group ranging from 40 to 60 years old, I can help you to understand the nature of your case.
 Did a police officer have probable cause to pull you over?
 Did an error occur in the administration of a sobriety test?
-As a Miami DUI attorney and former prosecutor, I can help you find the answers you need to maximize the strength of your defense.
+As a Miami attorney and former prosecutor, I can help you find the answers you need to maximize the strength of your defense.

 What can my DUI defense firm bring to the table?